-Collective action often requires the private contribution of effort or money in a setting where any single person has a tiny influence on the target outcome, as in collective compensation schemes, voting, or social causes.
+Charitable giving campaigns, sustainable consumption, or crowdfunding campaigns often require prosocial consumer choices, where any single person has a tiny influence on the target outcome.
 Theoretical accounts of cooperation include prosocial motivation, norms and reputation, reciprocity, kinship, and cognitive heuristics like team thinking, all of which explain why people end up wanting to help others.
-We provide evidence for a different psychological mechanism, one which explains cooperation even among the self-interested: acting as if future decision-makers will mirror one's own unobserved action.
+We document a robust positional order effect that generates cooperation even among the purely self-interested.
 In one-shot Public Goods Games where players move sequentially but do not observe others' moves, contributions to the public good are highest among those moving first and decline progressively, with last-movers making the smallest contributions.
-This pattern is consistent with players acting as if those yet to move will copy the move they have made.
-Three further results provide support for this interpretation: (1) this positional order effect is generated by players who are acting to maximize their own payoffs (as assessed by a series of Dictator games), (2) instructing players to maximize their own payoff increases the effect, and (3) the effect is eliminated if the moves of future players, but not those of past players, are determined randomly.
-Acting as if is relevant to firms using collective compensation schemes, who should consider this on top of classical economic incentives, and to policymakers who wish to encourage working for the greater good.
+This pattern is consistent with a model where players calculate their own payoffs assuming those yet to move will make the same choice they have.
+Three results provide support for this interpretation: (1) this positional order effect is generated by players who are acting to maximize their own payoffs (as assessed by a series of Dictator games), (2) instructing players to maximize their own payoff increases the effect, and (3) the effect is eliminated if the moves of future players, but not those of past players, are determined randomly.
+This phenomenon has direct implications for marketers designing cause-marketing campaigns or encouraging prosocial consumer behavior, suggesting that framing a choice as the first of many can increase participation.

-Keywords: Cooperation, Sequential Games, Public Goods Game, Game Theory, Collective Action, Pay-for-Performance
+Keywords: Cooperation, Sequential Games, Public Goods Game, Game Theory, Collective Action, Consumer Choice